bigtunacan/Manx/README.md

 Because Mac OSX releases are named after cats, and because my cat Jinx is a Manx and she is the most loving wonderful cat in the world, even if she doesn't have a tail.

+Files that should be included <Update this shit...>
+.inputrc
+.vimrc
+.tmux.conf